Sole Trader (Self Employed) vs Limited Company

 - File your Confirmation Statement up to 14 days after the due date.
 The due date is 12 months after the date your company was incorporated, or 12 months after the date you filed your previous Confirmation Statement.

-- File your company tax return 12 months after the end of the relevant tax year.
+- File your company tax returns 12 months after the end of the relevant tax year.

 - If you’ve just begun employing staff or using subcontractors for construction work, you need to register as an employer before an employee’s first payday.